siettela/rhyme-igor/README.md

 - RHYME_MAIN.ipf (ver1.0.0): This procedure file provides a panel with various functions for analyzing 4D Raman imaging.
 > Currently this procedure is closed due to some issues.

-- RHYME_MVA.ipf (ver1.0.0): This procedure performs multivariate analysis (PCA, Clustering, MCR-ALS, etc.) on Igor pro.This is an add-on, but it also works on its own.
+- RHYME_MVA.ipf (ver1.0.0): This procedure performs multivariate analysis (PCA, Clustering, 2D-COS, etc.) on Igor pro.This is an add-on, but it also works on its own.
 > Currently only PCA is implemented.
 There are several features under development and some comments are noted.

+- RHYME_MCR.ipf (ver1.0.0): This procedure performs Multivariate Curve Resolution - Alternating Least Squares (MCR-ALS) on Igor pro.This is an add-on, but it also works on its own.